naofireblade/homebridge-neato/README.md

 The following config contains advanced optional settings.

-The parameter **refresh** is default set to auto and updates the robot state when a cleaning was started via homekit so that you can activate automations based on a successful cleaning.
+The parameter **refresh** is default set to `auto` and updates the robot state when a cleaning was started via homekit so that you can activate automations based on a successful cleaning.
 If you want to get robot state updates after starting the cleaning from outside of homekit as well (neato app or schedule), you have to set refresh to a static value in seconds e.g. `120`.
 You can disable background updates completely by setting this to `0`.

-The parameter **hidden** accepts a list of switches/sensors that can be hidden from homekit (e.g. `dock`, `dockstate`, `eco`, `schedule`, `find`, `spot`).
+The parameter **hidden** accepts a list of switches/sensors that can be hidden from homekit (e.g. `dock`, `dockstate`, `eco`, `nogolines`, `extracare`, `schedule`, `find`, `spot`).

 ```json
 "platforms": [